MACKAT05/sqlfluff-templater-schemachange/USAGE_GUIDE.md

 # SQLFluff Schemachange Templater - Complete Usage Guide

-This guide provides step-by-step instructions for using the SQLFluff Schemachange Templater to lint SQL files that use schemachange's Jinja templating features.
+This guide provides step-by-step instructions for using the SQLFluff Schemachange Templater to lint SQL files that use schemachange-compatible Jinja templating features.

+> **Important**: This templater provides a standalone implementation of schemachange's templating features.
+It does **not** require or import the schemachange package - it reads `schemachange-config.yml` files directly and replicates the same Jinja environment.

 ## Quick Start